 Besides the full-time high-tech job and political activism, Sunil likes to spend time on his various other interests.
 He is a movie buff (both Hindi and English films), an aficionado of Hindi film songs, and a voracious reader of books and comics.
-Over the past year, Sunil has been spending much of his spare time building a blogging/reference website encompassing his various interests.
-He hopes to complete the website and make it public by the end of 2022.
+Over the past couple of years, Sunil has been spending much of his spare time building a blogging/reference website encompassing his various interests.
+He hopes to complete the website and make it public by the end of 2023.

 Rajat, a long-time Bay area resident, started his hi-tech career at HP, right after earning his graduate degree in engineering from Virginia Tech.
 Since then, he has worked here in large, medium and small companies in senior management roles as well as an individual contributor.

 2016 was a wake up call.
 He decided to stop complaining about the problem (about extreme and fascist rightwing actions, policies and politics) during social events, and actually decided to do something to change the direction of the country.
 His two main motivators are the environment (including the impact of climate change) and his American-born children.
 He was fortunate to find some energetic and passionate co-founders to help start and build They See Blue.